 - pixel-perfect UI and customizable widgets with a truly native feel to them.

 Just like any other technology, Flutter is not flawless.
-One potential issue is that it may make applications quite large in comparison to other frameworks – this, however, is the risk tied to the nature of a given project and the experience of the hired developer team.
+One potential issue is that it may make applications quite large in comparison to other frameworks.
+This, however, is the risk tied to the nature of a given project and the experience of the hired developer team.
 A problem you’re more likely to encounter when choosing Flutter is that – being still relatively new – it sometimes requires to write their own functionalities which can’t be found in Flutter supported libraries.
+Nonetheless, the ecosystem is growing fast, and the numerous benefits of building your product with Flutter are enough to make you consider this framework for 2022 cross-platform mobile app development.

 Xamarin

 Technically speaking, to build a cross-platform mobile application with Xamarin, you need to have a good command of two technologies: .NET and #C. The former is the developer platform that allows the use of multiple languages (including C# programming language), editors, and libraries.
 Xamarin supplements the said platform with a set of tools that facilitate building cross-platform applications, e.g. platform-specific libraries, editor extensions, and XAML.
-The second technology is C#, an object-oriented programming language which is considered slightly harder to learn than JavaScript.
+The second technology is C#, an object-oriented programming language that is considered slightly harder to learn than JavaScript.
 Xamarin utilizes this programming language to write the entire app, from backend, through native API, to business logic.

 Xamarin.Native and Xamarin.Forms: two approaches to performance and UI

-What distinguishes Xamarin from other frameworks is that it offers two ways of compiling cross-platform mobile applications: Xamarin Native (also referred to as Xamarin.Android/iOS) and Xamarin.Forms.
+What distinguishes Xamarin from other frameworks is that it offers two ways of compiling mobile applications: Xamarin Native (also referred to as Xamarin.Android/iOS) and Xamarin.Forms.
 The former approach prioritizes sharing business logic and, by making use of the native interface controls, enables almost native performance.
 The latter focuses on sharing code rather than business rationale, which results in the increased proportion of the code reuse on the one hand (with Xamarin, developers can reuse up to 96% of their C# code) and the decreased code performance on the other.

-You might have already noticed that the performance and the GUI of the cross-platform mobile apps are closely related so I probably won’t surprise if I say that Xamarin’s two approaches to building apps have a major influence on the final look and feel of the interface.
+You might have already noticed that the performance and the GUI of the cross-platform mobile apps are closely related so we probably won’t surprise if we say that Xamarin’s two approaches to building apps have a major influence on the final look and feel of the interface.
 While Xamarin.Android/iOS allows developers to work with native controls and layouts, Xamarin.Forms is based on the standard UI elements, which allows for designing apps from a single API but at the same time might not be enough if you’re looking for an impeccably native look.

 Xamarin: popularity check